logo

 2. Decide where you want to live and teach.

-Other countries, including France and Italy, allow US citizens to teach on a student visa.
-Another option is to apply to teach through a program offered by the country’s embassy, such as the North American Language and Culture Assistants Program (NALCAP) in Spain, which places American teachers in schools across the country.
+After your tourist visa expires, you will likely need a work visa or residency permit.
+Some countries require employer sponsorship (and, typically, a work contract) to work there legally.
+For example, TEFL teachers hired by a K-12 school, business, or language academy may be able to be sponsored by their employer for a work visa.
+France and Italy allow US citizens to teach on a student visa.
+Another option is to apply to teach through a program offered by the country’s embassy, such as the North American Language and Culture Assistants Program (NALCAP) in Spain, which places American teachers in Spanish schools.
 Other countries, such as Germany, offer freelance visas for prospective TEFL teachers.
-There are numerous recruiting agencies in countries China, South Korea, and Japan that offer job placement and work visa assistance to prospective TEFL teachers.
-If you need help with the visa process, many TEFL programs might be able to help navigate it
+Numerous recruiting agencies in China, South Korea, and Japan offer job placement and work visa assistance to prospective TEFL teachers.
+If you need help with the visa process, many TEFL programs might be able to help you navigate it.

-3. Choose a TEFL Program.
+3. Choose a TEFL program and get certified.

 Accredited TEFL Certification Programs